iamcrazyshank/Flight-Booking-App/README.md

-# RyanairCodeTest
-iOS Developer Coding Test
+# Ryanair Flight Booking App

 - Ryanair RyanLabs Madrid

 - Shashank Chandran

-Coding Problem
+App Structure
 ------------
-Build a search form
+* Search form for searching Flights Sourse and Destinations
-Create a form where the user can make an availability request with the following parameters:
+* Create a form where the user can make an availability request with the following parameters:
   * Origin station (origin)
   * Destination station (destination)
   * Departure date (dateout)
   * Adults (adt)
   * Teen (teen(
   * Children (chd)
-The form should also include a search button to call the server to retrieve the response and present the results on a list with date, flight number and regular fare.
+* Form includes a search button to call the server to retrieve the response and present the results on a list with date, flight number and regular fare.

 Programming Language :